 By: Rekha Bisht of Indian Holiday

-Do you get that excited, butterflies flopping around your stomach feeling every time you think about top Zurich tourist attractions and planning Switzerland itinerary in general?
+Do you get that excited, butterflies flopping around your stomach feeling every time you think about top Zurich tourist attractions and planning a Switzerland budget itinerary in general?
 Or, perhaps you’re visiting Zurich after doing a bit of paragliding in Grimmelwald?